shevalisarwade/TASK_MANAGER/README.md

 - Global user state using Redux
 - Custom Loaders
 - Use of layout component for pages
-- Use of theme colors
 - No external CSS files needed for this (made using Tailwind CSS)
-- Usage of Tooltips
-- Dynamic document titles
 - Redirect to previous page after login
-- Use of various React hooks
-- Custom hook also used (useFetch)
 - Routes protection
 - Middleware for verifying the user in backend
 - Use of different HTTP status codes for sending responses
-- Standard pratices followed

 ## Tools and Technologies